dwov/IoT_temperature_monitor/README.md

 # Objective
 The Goal: Monitor and Automate My Apartment

 It's been a long time dream of mine to have a automatic home environment where everything just does what it should at will, where I have complete control and don't have to rely on a constant Internet connection.
 So the bigger goal listed above is a long term commitment.
-With this project I aim to monitor the environment in apartment to be able to have some data and concepts that I can further improve my living.
+With this project I aim to monitor the environment in apartment to be able to have some data and concepts so that I can further improve my living.
 I chose a locally self-hosted solution to increase security and remove limitations of free versions of cloud-services like *Adafruit*, but also as mentioned, to not solely rely on a constant internet connection (like my Google Home).
 The project provided me an opportunity to delve into IoT technologies and hands-on DIY projects like I have had in mind for a while.

 Exploring IoT basics, communications, and home automation has always intrigued me, but I never had the push to start.
 This course kickstarted my journey, sparking various ideas for future projects.
 *Stay tuned for updates on GitHub!*

 This project will provide me with new knowledge and idéas about IoT concepts, IoT connectivity, and self-hosting, which I always found scary and looking too difficult to set up.
-The course and project will also help me move along in my carrer of embedded systems, IoT and DIY home solutions.
+The course and project will also help me move along in my carrer of embedded systems, IoT and DIY tinkering.

 # Materials
 ## Bill of Materials